dafny-lang/dafny/docs/DafnyRef/Refinement.md

 The way the refinement result declarations are assembled depends on the kind of declaration;
 the rules are described in subsections below.

-So that it is clear that refinment is taking place, refining declarations have some syntactic indicator that they are refining some parent declaration.
+So that it is clear that refinement is taking place, refining declarations have some syntactic indicator that they are refining some parent declaration.
 Typically this is the presence of a `...` token.